 Pre-trained LLMs (Brown et al., 2020; Touvron et al., 2023; Team et al., 2023) show strong capability to learn new material at inference time, for instance via in-context-learning (ICL).
-There is also emerging evidence that gradient-based learning on a piece of text (say, math Q&A) can be enhanced if additional helpful text is placed in the context, even though no auto-regressive loss is computed on this helpful text Liao et al. (2024); Zou et al. (2024).
-Furthermore, such strategies have also been shown to benefit pre-training as prepending source URLs to documents can enhance the model's training efficiency and memorization capacity (Allen-Zhu & Li, 2024; Gao et al., 2025).
+There is also emerging evidence that gradient-based learning on a piece of text (say, math Q&A) can be enhanced if additional helpful text is placed in the context, even though no auto-regressive loss is computed on this helpful text (Liao et al., 2024; Zou et al., 2024; Choi et al., 2025).
+Such strategies have also been shown to benefit pre-training as prepending source URLs to documents can enhance the model's training efficiency and memorization capacity (Allen-Zhu & Li, 2024; Gao et al., 2025).

-The current paper seeks to formally study this phenomenon, whereby LLMs' gradient-based learning is enhanced via placement of additional helpful material in the context, but without actual autoregressive gradient updates on this material.
+In this paper we seek to formally study this phenomenon, whereby LLMs' gradient-based learning is enhanced via placement of additional helpful material in the context, but without actual auto-regressive gradient updates on this material.
 We will call this form of learning context-enhanced learning.
 Because the material used for context-enhancement can evolve over the course of training, this approach naturally aligns with the idea of a curriculum.